 Don’t get it twisted, there’s a difference between investing with your heart and investing with your gut.

 If you perform enough research, you can lean on your gut to make decisions.
-These are well-informed decisions that you can back up with facts.
+These are well-informed decisions that you can back up with facts, such as decisions made when a margin call is triggered.
 Decisions that you make on emotion can’t often be rationalized.

 Not Diversifying Your Portfolio Enough